 This theme is more than the title of a popular song in the early 1970s.
 It is a slogan worth adoption by all immigration reform supporters, by all immigrant communities.

-For many years, as a green card and citizenship attorney, I have denounced the American public for failing to acknowledge the benefits of cultural diversity which immigrant families bring to this country.
+For many years, as a family unity attorney, I have denounced the American public for failing to acknowledge the benefits of cultural diversity which immigrants bring to this country.

 My criticism does not exclude any ethnic group.